 Alan Johnson - Institute for Security Governance

-Prior to joining ISG, Mr. Johnson served two years as a Senior Advisor to the Afghan Assistant Minister of Defense for Personnel and Education under Operation Enduring Freedom.
-He also assisted the Multi-National Security Transition Command - Iraq in the drawdown of US forces and transition of security.
-Prior to his deployments in Iraq and Afghanistan, Mr. Johnson supported the Office of the Secretary of Defense, Personnel and Readiness (OSD P&R) as the Director of Civilian International Programs; helping to establish the Civilian Expeditionary Workforce, drafting legislation for US government civilians in a combat zone, and overseeing pay and benefits for all US Department of Defense (DoD) civilians overseas.
+Prior to joining ISG, Mr. Johnson served two years as a Senior Advisor to the Afghan Ministry of Defense under Operation Enduring Freedom and deployed under Operation Iraqi Freedom to assist the Multi-National Security Transition Command – Iraq in the drawdown of US forces and transition of security.
+Mr. Johnson’s previous Federal career included leadership positions at the Office of the Secretary of Defense - Personnel and Readiness (OSD P&R), the Office of Personnel Management (OPM), and the Food and Drug Administration (FDA).

 AREAS OF EXPERTISE